Yoichiro Yoshikawa

-Yoichiro Yoshikawa (吉川洋一郎, Yoshikawa Yōichirō) is a composer, music arranger and film producer.
+Yoichiro Yoshikawa (吉川洋一郎, Yoshikawa Yōichirō) was a Japanese composer, music arranger and film producer.
+He also collaborated with singer and actress Jun Togawa.

-Summary
+Background

-Yoshikawa was born in Sakaide, Kagawa Prefecture.
+Yoshikawa was born in Sakaide, Kagawa Prefecture on October 8, 1957.
 During his enrollment at the University of Tsukuba, he was introduced to the Butoh dance group, Sankai Juku.
-Over more than thirty-five years, Yoshikawa has been an artistic director for Sankai Juku's music.
-Yoshikawa has produced music for news programs such as the six-part documentary, The Miracle Planet (Chikyu Dai Kiko) for NHK and for animated television series.
+Over more than 35 years, Yoshikawa was an artistic director for Sankai Juku's music.
+Yoshikawa produced music for news programs such as the six-part documentary, The Miracle Planet (Chikyu Dai Kiko) for NHK and for animated television series.
 In April 2014, Yoshikawa started music production for Baby Steps on the e-Tele anime slot at NHK Educational TV.

+Yoshikawa died of bile duct cancer on January 16, 2026, at the age of 68.